7RU7H/CTFs/HackTheBox/Retired-Machines/Dynstr/Dynstr-Helped-Through.md

 ![](noresolutiononinfra.png)

-Check for passwords in the likely places
+Check for passwords in the likely places.
+It is almost certainly in the hex of strace as we need a password to create the key.
 ## Privilege Escalation

 ## Beyond Root